Azyrma/smills/content/post/infret25/index.md

 ---
-title: "Information Retrieval - Spring 25"
+title: "Information Retrieval - FS25"
 description: Here you can find all relevant data for my IR exercise sessions.
 If you spot any mistakes or have any suggestions for improvements, don't hesitate to contact me.
 layout: "infret"
 slug: "infret"